Skip to content

 • Inline

 Inline elements or inline-level elements are boxes flowing in a line without breaking it.
-The <span>, <em>, <img> elements are part of a line box but cannot cause a line break.
-Inline elements can have padding and margins, but they cannot have width and height because defining them on an inline won’t change its dimensions.
+The <span>, <em>, and <img> elements are part of a line box but cannot cause a line break.
+Inline elements can have padding and margins, but setting width and height will not change its dimensions or line box height in older CSS specifications.
+Modern CSS fully supports these properties on inline elements, and they do affect layout.
 Specifying padding and margins on the element will push the other elements on the line only horizontally.
 However, an inline-level element can accept width and height, if it is set to be an inline-block element using the display property.

 • Inline-block

-Inline-block elements are the same as inline element except that they except width and height.
+Inline-block elements are the same as inline elements except that they accept width and height.
 The width and height push the elements on the line both horizontally and vertically.

 • Block